AurelianSpodarec/super-tic-tac-toe/STRATEGY.md

 Tic Tac Toe logo will load up first, then the menu and buttons

-then at the end a cool graphic that will stay unpowered, nd highlight only once a
+then at the end a cool graphic that will stay unpowered, nd highlight only once

 ---
 Way overcomplicating wtf was I doing at night